People

 Tina Liu, M.A.

-Researcher – Human Behavior
+Researcher – Humans

 Tina Liu graduated from Furman University with a B.A. in Psychology and Studio Art in 2021.
 She received her Master’s Degree in Psychology from Brandeis University in 2024.
 Her research interests include cognitive psychology, multisensory integration, memory, and sleep.
 She plans to continue exploring the potential connections between different factors within the realm of cognition and perception.
 Outside the lab, she enjoys taking photos, handcrafting, gaming, listening to music, baking, and watching movies.